Heisenmali/epicodus-lessons/README.md

 You can now run `$ ruby app.rb` in a new terminal window and visit localhost:4567 in the browser to view the app.

+Visiting the root path will preload data into the database.

 ## Built With

 * Ruby